 Karen Henry '87

-Karen Henry '87 serves as the assistant dean and dean of first-year students and director of first generation and low income student initiatives.
+Karen Henry '87 serves as the dean of first year students.
 She holds a B.A. from Swarthmore College, an M.S.S. from Bryn Mawr College Graduate School of Social Work, and a Ph.D. from Temple University.

 Of her time at Swarthmore, Henry says, "When I came to Swarthmore, I felt like I didn't fit.
 I struggled here, mainly because my Philadelphia high school hadn't prepared me for the challenge.
 What saved me was the mentoring I got from faculty and staff.
 All of them helped me not just to survive but to thrive at Swarthmore.